Reconstructive Pelvic Medicine

 Contact us at 206-987-1240 for an appointment, second opinion or more information.

 To make an appointment, you can call us directly or ask your child’s primary care provider to refer you.
-We encourage you to coordinate with your primary care provider when coming to Seattle Children’s.
+You do not need a referral, but we encourage you to coordinate with your primary care provider when coming to Seattle Children’s.

 Providers, see how to refer a patient.